-Most clients when they first begin working with us, have never summarised their total assets and liabilities or calculated their net worth.
+In our long-time experience as financial advisors here in Perth, we found that most clients when they first begin working with us, have never summarised their total assets and liabilities or calculated their net worth.
 The household balance sheet that we prepare is often the first time they have had a complete perspective of their total financial position.

 The household balance sheet brings everything together, including the family home, vehicles, investment properties, business assets, superannuation and any investment or personal debts – everything summarised on one page.